Lagrangian Fibrations onto Varieties with Isolated Quotient Singularities: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Jihao Liu for inviting N.M. to visit him at Peking University, where the authors met and this project was initiated.
 The authors are grateful to Franco Giovenzana, Christian Lehn, Stefan Kebekus, Wenhao Ou, Chenyang Xu, Qizheng Yin and Vanja Zuliani for fruitful discussions on Lagrangian fibrations, to Hyunsuk Kim and Thomas Peternell for helpful discussions on singularities and to Marc Levine for explanations concerning the paper \cite{BFQ_SingularLefschetzRiemannRoch}.
 Additionally, N.M. wishes to thank Andreas H\"oring for organising a seminar on the paper \cite{Ou19}.
+Finally, the authors are grateful to the anonymous referees for their valuable suggestions.

 N.M. gratefully acknowledges financial support by the DFG Research Training Group 2553, ``Symmetries and classifying spaces: analytic, arithmetic and derived" and is grateful to Daniel Greb for his valuable advise.
 Z.X. would like to thank Zhiyu Tian for his comments and constant support.